steverichey/im361/syllabus.md

 ## Social Media and Classroom Distractions

 It is considered professional etiquette when in a meeting to turn off your phone and give full attention to the subject being discussed.
 Students in this course are expected to do the same.
 If you text, use Facebook, email, etc., the instructor reserves the right to ask students engaged in this type of behavior to leave the class.
 It is then the student’s responsibility to make up any lost or missing work from the class dismissal.
 Lack of professionalism by engagement in social media during class will reduce your grade.

-## Communication About Grades

-The Department of Interactive Media has a policy to protect student privacy and in accordance with the Family Educational Rights and Privacy Act.
-Questions and concerns regarding grades must be presented in person or in a written letter.
-Because of this policy, I will not respond to questions and concerns communicated through e-mail or telephone calls regarding grades.
-Additionally, I will not speak to you about your individual grades in the presence of other students.

 ## Course Assessment